 - Irregular stools (blood and pus in stools or diarrhea)

 - Slowed growth in children

 A colonoscopy with a biopsy is generally used to diagnose ulcerative colitis.
 Since ulcerative colitis increases the risk of colon cancer, colonoscopies are also used to screen people for colon cancer.
 If you have this condition, you should get a colonoscopy 8 to 12 years after being diagnosed.
 You should then have a follow-up colonoscopy every 1 to 2 years.

 Other tests that may be done as well, including:

 - Barium enema

 - C-reactive protein (CRP)

 - Sedimentation rate (ESR)

-Medications that may be used to decrease the number of attacks include:
+The following medications may be used to decrease the number of attacks:

 - Infliximab (Remicade) or other biological treatments, if you do not respond to other medications